-- 29. Dizziness, drowsiness, and light-headedness are common side effects of many medications in this class.
+- \\\\\29.
+Dizziness, drowsiness, and light-headedness are common side effects of many medications in this class.
 Take care to not overtreat because massage may exacerbate these symptoms 30.
 Clients who take this medication vary their injection sites, which need to be locally avoided in order to not interfere with normal uptake of the drug 31.
 The protective stretch reflex is inhibited while taking medications in this class, so the risk of overtreatment with deep tissue work, range of motion exercises, or stretching is significant 32.
 There is a risk of bruising associated with drugs in this medication class, even with relatively light massage.
 All but the lightest forms of bodywork may be contraindicated due to a tendency to form blood clots 33.
 Always consult the physician.
 Massage application should be applied very conservatively and circulatory massage minimized.
 Be aware of methods of excretion (some medication excrete through the skin) and take appropriate precautions 34.
-A client who uses medications in this class have a tendency to slide into a parasympathetic state that may be intensified by massage, leaving the client dizzy, fatigued, and lethargic - 35.
+A client who uses medications in this class have a tendency to slide into - \\\\\ 34.
+A client who uses medications in this class have a tendency to slide into a parasympathetic state that may be intensified by massage, leaving the client dizzy, fatigued, and lethargic - \\\\\ 35.
 Medications in this class change tissue response.
 It is important to work extremely conservatively because temperature, muscle guarding, and local blood flow will be altered.
 Overtreatment is a significant risk - 36.
 This medication class is used to alter the sympathetic fight-or-flight response.
 Common side effects include CNS depression, poor reflexes, dry mouth and feeling unusually exhausted